DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 # Guidance

+The focus of the following guidance is on business logic only.
+Critical details which would be necessary for real-world usage have been left out.
+For example, [authentication](/api-reference/get-started/#connect-to-the-API) is not detailed.

+<div class="govuk-inset-text">This guidance is written for API version 3.0.0, and therefore all endpoints reference `v3`.
+Providers should view specifications for the API version their systems are integrated as appropriate.</div>

 ## Overview of API requests
 1. A person submits an application for an NPQ course via the DfE online service
 2. Providers view NPQ application data via the API